saminiir/saminiir.github.io/_posts/2016-03-06-implementing-userspace-arp.markdown

 The minimal implementation of Ethernet Frame handling and ARP is relatively easy and can be done in a few lines of code.
 On the contrary, the reward-factor is quite high, since you get to populate a Linux host's ARP cache with your own make-belief Ethernet device!

+The source code for the project can be found at [GitHub](https://github.com/saminiir/level-ip).

 In the next post, we'll continue the implementation with ICMP echo & reply (ping) and IPv4 packet parsing.

 _Kudos to Xiaochen Wang, whose similar implementation proved invaluable for me in getting up to speed with C network programming and protocol handling.
 I find his [source code](https://github.com/chobits/tapip)[^tapip] easy to understand and some of my design choices were straight-out copied from his implementation._